NavenAllen/AWS-SAA-C03-Course/15-Serverless-and-AppServices/notes.md

 **Kinesis data records (1MB)** are stored accross shards and are the blocks of data for a stream.

-**Kinesis Firehose** connects to a Kinesis stream.
-It can move the data from a stream onto S3 or another service.

 ### SQS vs Kinesis